aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 ### Route

-The _[Route](./metaheuristiken/genetic_mh/Route.py)_ class symbolized an edge between residential area and RP.
+The _[Route](./metaheuristiken/genetic_mh/Route.py)_ class symbolized an edge between RA and RP.
 It carries information about the edge's length and to which cluster the route belongs to.
 The class also provides the funcionality to groupe individual people into small groups.
 This can reduce the computation time significantly but also reduce the result quality if chosen poorly, because individuals are more efficiently to manage than groups regarding street capacity and RP